erin-doyle/reactathon-a11y-workshop/README.md

 ## 2. Clone and run the test application
 1. Clone this project
+2. Install dependencies by entering `npm install`
-2. Run by entering: `npm run start`
+3. Run by entering: `npm run start`
-3. Open `http://localhost:3000` in a browser
+4. Open `http://localhost:3000` in a browser

 _**NOTE:** the HEAD revision of the master branch contains the fully completed workshop source.
 We will be checking out various revision tags to step through the evolution of improving this code with the first being completely inaccessible and